-Handrails and Railings 6400.73 1.
-Each ramp, and interior stairway and outside steps exceeding two steps shall have a well-secured handrail.
-2. Each porch that has over an 18-inch drop shall have a well-secured railing.
+(a) Each ramp, and interior stairway and outside steps exceeding two steps shall have a well-secured handrail (b) Each porch that has over an 18-inch drop shall have a well-secured railing.

 Discussion: It is recommended but not required that there be a handrail on both sides of the stairs or, if there is just one handrail, that it be right-hand descending.